desh1701/k-cut_reduced_shear/README.md

 well as make Fisher and bias forecasts while applying k-cut cosmic shear for Stage IV cosmic shear surveys, and a hypothetical kinematic lensing survey.

+This code now also allows the calculation of other corrections to the shear angular power spectra for Stage IV surveys.
+Namely: corrections due to the Doppler shift of source redshifts, and their interaction with Intrinsic Alignments.

 The main file kcut_rs.py contains classes which handle these.

 If using this code, please cite [Deshpande, Taylor, & Kitching, 2020](https://arxiv.org/abs/2009.01792)